taskrabbit/storehouse/README.md

     GET [B]/terms-of-service

 would request `/terms-of-service` from the Storehouse cache store, retrieve the cached content, and lay down a new file on server **B**.
 Now, when `/terms-of-service` is requested on either server the content on the filesystem will be served, completely bypassing the application stack.

+## Clearing the Cache

+Many times when you deploy new code you want to clear your cache.
+To do so in Storehouse you'll want to clear the files dropped on the server (if any) then call `Storehouse.clear!`.
+Each adapter makes sure that all the existing keys in the cache namespace are cleared.

 ## Contributing